-New Zealand competition regulator, The Commerce Commission, has warned the country’s largest telco Spark for likely breaching the law in a notification to customers on broadband prices rises.
+New Zealand competition regulator, The Commerce Commission, has warned the country’s largest telco, Spark, over likely breaching of thelaw in a notification to customers on broadband prices rises.

 Competition in New Zealand’s mobile services market is trending in the right direction, with pricing, coverage and choice of services a positive for consumers, according to a new report from the country’s competition enforcement agency.